 22. Mohammed Zeeshan Ayyub

 The antagonist in No One Killed Jessica, he did a splendid job as the despicable Manu Sharma.
 He followed it up with supporting roles in Raanjhana and Mere Brother ki Dulhan.
-So underrated.

 23. Amrita Puri